didn't Aborigines build cities?

 Australia is the only inhabited continent that lacked cities and even villages until European colonisation.
 Understanding why villages and cities never developed reveals something about the challenges of agriculture in Australia but may also hint at the possibility of agriculture developing in the past.

 The main reason why villages did not exist at the time of European colonisation was that the Australian continent lacked a high-yield agricultural crop.
 In North and South America, civilisations were built around corn.
 In Asia, they were built around rice.
 In Europe and North Africa, they were built around wheat.
-In the Pacific, smaller communities were built around sweet potatoes and yams.
+In the Pacific, smaller communities were built around sugar cane, sweet potatoes and yams.
 Because sweet potatoes were introduced to Papua New Guinea from South America and rice was introduced to Indonesia from China, there is a great deal of evidence indicating that prehistoric humans were in the habit of transporting agriucltural crops over large distances.
 Therefore, it is probable that a high yield agricultural crop was introduced to Australia at some stage but it died out.

 One reason for the extinction of introduced crops might be that northern Australia is fire-prone during the dry season and its soils suffers nutrient leaching during the wet season.
 Areas of the northern hemisphere that are similar distances from the equator don’t suffer the same problems because the vegetation is not as fire prone.
 Not only does this mean that communities don’t suffer a bushfire threat every summer, but significant amounts of vegetation are always decomposing slowly to replenish soils.
 As an added benefit, greater quantities of vegetation increase rainfall, and lock up more moisture in an ecosystem during the wet system where it is slowly released in the dry.